snatarajappa/poster-designer/README.md

 * Text element is editable on click of the element.
 You can change the color of the text.
 * Text and Image elements can be resized, moved, or deleted.
 * To delete the element, select the element and then press the "Alt" key.

+## Please refer the video design-app/src/video/video2736820893.mp4 for the demo